It will only take 7 minutes to read this post!

 If you don’t have time to read the article now, you can just download The Radical Truth PDF and it read it later!

-I mentioned last week in my post Written Chinese: Where do I start? that when I first came to China, the idea of a radical was just as foreign as I was and being able to use them to read had never even crossed my mind.
+In my post, Written Chinese: Where do I start?
+I mentioned that when I first came to China, the idea of a radical was just as foreign as I was and being able to use them to read had never even crossed my mind.

 I remember the class when my Chinese teacher said we were going to do some writing.
 She gave my friend and I one of those books with the grids they give to school children and I just thought: ‘I have no idea what I’m doing!’